Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 !!! note

     This section is intended only for those who want to write a new Jelly implementation from scratch.
-It's much easier to use an existing implementation, such as the [JVM (Scala) implementation](jvm/index.md).
+It's much easier to use an existing implementation, such as the [JVM (Scala) implementation]({{ jvm_link() }}).

 Implementing Jelly from scratch is greatly simplified by the existing Protobuf and RDF libraries.
 Essentially, the only thing you'll need to do is to glue them together:

 - Find a Protobuf library for your language.
 You can find a list of official Protobuf implementations [here](https://protobuf.dev/reference/) and a list of community-maintained implementations [here](https://github.com/protocolbuffers/protobuf/blob/main/docs/third_party.md).
 - Use the library to generate the code for the Jelly messages (this usually involves using `protoc`).
 You can find the Protobuf definitions in the [jelly-protobuf](https://github.com/Jelly-RDF/jelly-protobuf) repository.
 - Find an RDF library for your language.
 You can find a list of RDF libraries [here](https://github.com/semantalytics/awesome-semantic-web#programming).
 - Implement conversions to and/or from the RDF library's data structures.
-You can find an example of the conversion code in the [Jelly JVM (Scala) implementation](https://github.com/Jelly-RDF/jelly-jvm) (`core`, `jena`, and `rdf4j` modules).
+You can find an example of the conversion code in the [Jelly-JVM (Scala) implementation](https://github.com/Jelly-RDF/jelly-jvm) (`core`, `jena`, and `rdf4j` modules).
 - In the implementation follow the [specification](specification/index.md) to ensure compatibility.

 That's it!
 You may also want to implement streaming facilities, such as [Reactive Streams](https://www.reactive-streams.org/) in Java/Scala.
 Implementing the [gRPC publish/subscribe mechanism](specification/streaming.md) follows a very similar procedure – many Protobuf libraries have built-in support for gRPC with code generation.